Sierra Leone: Religion

 Sierra Leone is officially a secular state.
-Islam and Christianity are the two main religions in the country.
-The constitution of Sierra Leone provides for freedom of religion and the Sierra Leone Government generally protects it.
-The Sierra Leonean Government is constitutionally forbidden from establishing a state religion, though Muslim and Christian prayers are usually held in the country at the beginning of major political occasions, including presidential inaugurations and the official opening of the new session of Parliament.
+Islam and Christianity are its two main religions.
+The constitution provides for freedom of religion and the government generally protects it.
+The government is constitutionally forbidden to establish a state religion, though Muslim and Christian prayers are usually held at the beginning of major political occasions.

-Surveys of the religious make up of Sierra Leone vary widely, though Muslims make up the majority of the population.
-Based on 2015 estimates of the population of Sierra Leone, 77% of the population are Muslims, 22% are Christians, and 1% practise African traditional religion.

-According to a 2020 estimates by the Pew Research Center 78.5% of Sierra Leone's population are Muslims (mostly Sunni), 20.4% are Christians (mostly Protestants) and 1.1% belong to a traditional African religion or other beliefs.
-The Inter-Religious Council of Sierra Leone estimated that 77% of Sierra Leone's population are Muslims, 21% are Christians, and 2% are followers of traditional African religion.
+Surveys of the religious makeup of Sierra Leone vary widely, though Muslims are the majority.
+Based on 2015 estimates, 77% of the population is Muslim, 22% is Christian, and 1% practise African traditional religion.
+According to 2020 estimates by the Pew Research Center 78.5% of Sierra Leone's population is Muslim (mostly Sunni), 20.4% is Christian (mostly Protestant), and 1.1% has a traditional African religion or other beliefs.
+The Inter-Religious Council of Sierra Leone estimated that 77% of Sierra Leone's population is Muslim, 21% is Christian, and 2% follows traditional African religions.
 Most of Sierra Leone's ethnic groups are Muslim majority, including the country's two largest ethnic groups: the Mende and Temne.

 Sierra Leone is regarded as one of the most religiously tolerant countries in the world.
-Most the major Muslim and Christian holidays are officially national holidays in the country, and religious conflict is rare.
+Most of the major Muslim and Christian holidays are officially national holidays in the country, and religious conflict is rare.

 The country is home to the Sierra Leone Inter-Religious Council, which is made up of both Christian and Muslim religious leaders to promote peace and tolerance throughout the country.
-The Islamic holidays of Eid al-Fitr, Eid al-Adha and Maulid-un-Nabi (Birthday of the Islamic prophet Muhammad) are observed as national holidays in Sierra Leone.
-The Christian holidays of Christmas, Boxing Day, Good Friday and Easter are also national holidays in Sierra Leone.
-In politics, the overwhelming majority of Sierra Leoneans vote for a candidate without regard of the candidate being a Muslim or a Christian.
-All of Sierra Leone's Heads of State have been Christians except Ahmad Tejan Kabbah, who was a Muslim.
+The Islamic holidays of Eid al-Fitr, Eid al-Adha and Maulid-un-Nabi are observed as national holidays in Sierra Leone, as are the Christian holidays of Christmas, Boxing Day, Good Friday and Easter.